nuts-foundation/go-leia/README.md

 ### Searching

-Reading and writing can be achieved using bbolt directly, the benefit of leia is searching.
+The major benefit of leia is searching.
 The performance of a search greatly depends on the available indices on a collection.
 If no index matches the query, a bbolt cursor is used to loop over all documents in the collection.